The Best Free Heart Rate Overlay for Streamers & Gamers — HypeRate Desktop

 HypeRate Desktop does one thing and does it well: it puts your live heart rate on screen, above everything, with no friction.
 The setup is fast, the customization is deep, and the result is one of the most genuinely engaging pieces of stream information you can give your viewers.

 Whether you're a competitive FPS streamer trying to prove you're calm under pressure, a fitness creator pushing through intervals, or just someone who thinks heart rate data makes content more interesting — HypeRate Desktop is the easiest way to get it on screen.
+Connect via cloud, pair directly over Bluetooth, broadcast to VRChat, or let your Discord friends see your BPM in real time.
+It all works out of the box.

 And it's free.
 So there's no reason not to try it.